 Elizabeth's own punishment was swift and severe.
 First, she was made to strip down to her underwear and to sit before all the Fellowship's staff in the community room.
 They berated her, calling her a whore and forcing her to "confess" before turning to more hands-on, painful "cleansing techniques."
-They held a pillow over Elizabeth's mouth to muffle her screams as they dug into her body and examined her to make sure her hymen was still intact.
+They held a pillow over Elizabeth's mouth to muffle her screams as they dug into her body.